 Some people love being spontaneous.
 It keeps life interesting and it keeps those around them on their toes!
-But when it comes to sclerotherapy treatments, spontaneity is not something I recommend – it’s always best to plan ahead.
-And that’s especially true when it comes to treating visible veins.
+But when it comes to sclerotherapy treatments, spontaneity is not something I recommend.

 If you’ve noticed spider veins on your legs and you’re keen to find a safe and effective solution to minimise them, book a consultation and let’s have a conversation.
 I’ll talk through your concerns, examine your veins, discuss your medical history, and assess if you’re suitable for treatment.